 There is surely no need to go as far as some economists, who claim that the graveyard of innovations that have not caught on is full to bursting (Real, 1990).
 Nevertheless, there is no argument about the fact that promising new sectors are, on the whole, supported rather than driven by technology.
-New technologies are not unimportant, but often tend to "play second fiddle" as new markets develop (Wengenroth, 2002).
-The literature offers up numerous examples of cases in which products that - from a technological point of view - were superior, failed to become the standard on the world market (cf. e.g. Beise, 2001).
+New technologies are not without importance, but often tend to "play second fiddle"

+as new markets develop (Wengenroth, 2002).
+The literature offers up numerous examples of cases in which products that - from a technological point of view were superior, failed to become the standard on the world market (cf. e.g. Beise, 2001).
 Innovation policies and company innovation strategies that define additional benefit exclusively in terms of the technological efficiency of products ultimately run the risk of producing goods that are inappropriate for the demand of different markets.
+The following sections are dedicated to a description of the worldwide market appeal of European companies' innovations.
+The focus will be placed on demand pull, an aspect that has largely been left on the sidelines of innovation research.

 This paper is dedicated to a description of the worldwide market appeal of European companies' innovations.
 The focus will be placed on demand pull, an aspect that has largely been left on the sidelines of innovation research.
-The research is carried out within the framework of a Lead Market Analysis - a methodology that has been developed to assess the Lead Market potential of the Food & Drink Industry in the EU-25 member states and to provide targeted policy recommendations on how to stimulate innovation activities in these markets.
+The research is carried out within the framework of a Lead Market Analysis - a methodology that has been developed to assess the Lead Market potential of the Electrical/Optical/ICT Industry in the EU-25 member states and to provide targeted policy recommendations on how to stimulate innovation activities in these markets.